binpash/try/INSTRUCTIONS.md

 You should have at least 50 GB of free disk space on your host.
 The following steps walk through reproducing `try`'s evaluation:

-From the repository root on the host, run the one-time setup step:
+From the repository root on the host, run the one-time setup step (if you haven't already done so):

 ```sh
 ./scripts/run_eval_in_docker.sh run setup